jumpinjackie/mapguide/Tools/Vagrant/README.txt

 This directory contains configurations and scripts to do the following:

  1. Create/register the necessary vagrant base boxes
- 2. Build MapGuide through vagrant-provisioned VMs
+ 2. Build MapGuide and FDO through vagrant-provisioned VMs

 Requirements
 ============